skissler/CBQ2023/README.md

 There are three components of the course project to be graded:

 1. A project proposal.
-2. A short presentation of the key ideas and results.
+2. A short presentation of the key ideas and preliminary results.
 3. A 5-page project report, due on the day of the "Final."

-- The **goal** of the course project if for students to explore one of the topics from class more deeply, developing and following their own curiosity in a scholarly way.
+* The **goal** of the course project if for students to explore one of the topics from class more deeply, developing and following their own curiosity in a scholarly way.
-- Students may work individually or with a partner.
+* Students may work individually or with a partner.
 Expectations for projects done in pairs will be higher.
 Responsibility for balancing workloads between partners will be left to the students.
-- Any topic covered in class, from mathematics to biological applications, is in-bounds.
+* Any topic covered in class, from mathematics to biological applications, is in-bounds.

 *Project Proposal* — Submitted via canvas as a typeset PDF *only*, project proposals should include (0) a title and proposer names, and three paragraphs covering (1) background on the topic, (2) research or scholarly questions, and (3) learning goals and anticipated findings.
 Finally, proposers should note in a bulleted list (4) the key ways that the proposed project connects with topics from class.

-*Project Presentation* — A 10 minute presentation, delivered in class with slides, should summarize the background and goals of the project, alone with the important results found.
+*Project Presentation* — A 10 minute presentation, delivered in class with slides, should summarize the background and goals of the project, along with the important results found.
 Presenters should expect to field questions from an engaged audience!
+Note that there is another week's worth of class time to work on projects after the presentations. _Use the presentation wisely!_ The aim is not to present a fully-formed piece of work, but rather to discuss progress so far, sticking points, things you're hoping to achieve by the time the report is due.
+This is an opportunity to get my feedback and the feedback of your classmates before writing up the full report!

 *Project Paper* — A 5-page typeset paper, with additional pages for references as needed, submitted as a singled PDF via Canvas.
-The report should be formatted like a scientific paper (11pt font, 2-column, 1-inch margins), with Introduction, Methods, Results, Discussion, and Bibliography sections, with an optional Appendix section for code.
+The report should be formatted like a scientific paper, with Introduction, Methods, Results, Discussion, and Bibliography sections, with an optional Appendix section for code.
 The Bibliography should include appropriate references for your work (primary literature, course materials, websites, source data, methods, etc.).

 Advice for how to write any of the sections, or typeset a report, is available at any time during office hours!